-How much do makeup artists make?
-Freelance Makeup Artist salary is, on average, around £20,000 per year, however, this depends on the type of work you do as a Makeup Artist.
-A typical freelance makeup artist salary is varied whereas the makeup artist salary of a counter worker is more predictable.
+How much do makeup artists make in the UK?
+A Freelance Makeup Artist salary is, on average, around £20,000 per year, however, this depends on the type of work you do as a Makeup Artist and your experience.
+A freelance makeup artist salary varies from person to person, whereas the makeup artist salary of a counter worker is more predictable.
 Let's take a look at the rates and how much you can expect to earn this year.